ProjectWR/projectwr/README.md

 - ~~upgraded to tailwind v4~~
 - ~~make local state self correcting~~
 - ~~templates should be stored as files~~
+- fix item local state to have library Id and item Id in key name
 - Add context menus where it is appropriate
 - ~~Add tabs~~
 - Settings page needs to be finished